mythril-forge/homebrew-spells/spells/level-1/ceremony.md

 A creature can benefit from this rite only once.

 ### Funeral Rite
-You touch one corpse, and for the next 7 days, the target can't become undead by any means short of a [*wish*](../level-9/wish) spell.
+You touch one corpse.
+For the next 7 days, the target can't become undead by any means short of a [*wish*](../level-9/wish) spell.

 ### Investiture
 You touch one willing humanoid.